bdalton-ca/csc464-a2/README.md

 # csc464-a2
-Problem description are available in each directories readme file.
+Problem description are available in each directory's readme file.